koelslaw/documentation/topics/hardware-assembly.md

 ## Step 1 - Disassemble Case

-1. Remove doors from case - front and back
+1. Remove doors from the case - front and back

 2. Turn knobs until unlatched